The Bloodstained Shadow

-The Blood Stained Shadow (Solamente nero) is an Italian giallo film co-written and directed by Antonio Bido.
+The Bloodstained Shadow (Solamente nero) is a 1978 Italian giallo film co-written and directed by Antonio Bido, starring Lino Capolicchio and Stefania Casini.
 The film follows a professor who returns to his home in a coastline Italian village where a woman is strangled.
 The strangulation closely resembles the decades-old unsolved murder of a young girl in the village and is followed by the murders of various "sinners" throughout the town.

 Plot

 An unseen figure strangles a young girl in a field and the murder goes unsolved.
 Years later, college professor Stefano returns home from Venice to visit his brother Don Paolo, a priest who has been ranting against the immoral people in his village, including a gambler, a pedophilic count, a fake medium, and an illegal abortionist.
 One night, the medium is strangled to death outside the church, and while Paolo witnesses the murder, he does not see the killer's face.
 It resembles the strangulation murder from years before, and at the scene, Stefano has incomplete flashbacks to his childhood that give him dizzy spells.

 The medium's office is burglarized, with a disc and some notebooks stolen from her cupboard.
 Paolo receives threatening typewritten messages, which show pictures and documents pertaining to the unsolved murder of the girl.
 Stefano meets writer Sandra in town and starts a relationship with her.
-They go back to Venice to meet her mother-in-law, who's confined to a wheelchair, and in her apartment is a painting that closely resembles the unsolved murder of the young girl.
+They go back to Venice to meet her mother-in-law, who uses a wheelchair, and in her apartment is a painting that closely resembles the unsolved murder of the young girl.

-The members of the medium's circle begin to die: the count is impaled with one of his own rapiers; Sandra's mother-in-law is wheeled to her fireplace and burned alive as her painting is stolen; and the local doctor is thrown into a canal and drowns.
+The members of the medium's circle begin to die: the count is impaled with one of his own rapiers; Sandra's mother-in-law is wheeled to her fireplace and burned alive as her painting is stolen; and the local doctor is thrown into a canal and rammed to death by the assailant's boat.
 Don Paolo continues to receive threatening messages, as well as a skinned goat's head in his pulpit, and one evening he is nearly crushed to death when his church's crucifix falls.
 Stefano believes the same killer strangled the young girl years ago.
 The abortionist, Elizabeth Nardi, hides an invalid, challenged son in her home, whom she primarily supports.